-Bus Rapid Transit (BRT): A public transportation system with some dedicated infrastructure and additional resources that enables faster, more efficient service than an ordinary bus line.
+Bus Rapid Transit A public transportation system with some dedicated infrastructure and additional resources that enables service that is timely and more efficient than an ordinary bus line can provide.
 These systems approach the service quality of rail transit with the cost savings and flexibility of bus transit.